crotwell/gradle-macappbundle/README.md

 ***Note I am no longer able to actively develop this project.***

-I will consider pull requests, but I believe that the Java world has changed significantly over the past several years, and this plugin may not longer be the recommended way to package a Java app for OSX.
+I will consider pull requests, but I believe that the Java world has changed significantly over the past several years, and this plugin may no longer be the recommended way to package a Java app for OSX.

 Available at [plugins.gradle.org](https://plugins.gradle.org/plugin/edu.sc.seis.macAppBundle).